iTwin/iTwinUI/.changeset/afraid-flies-admire.md

 '@itwin/itwinui-react': patch
 ---

-Fix broken `Tile` layout when it has a long name.
+Fix folder variant `Tile`'s broken layout when it has a long name.